intel/userspace-cni-network-plugin/README.md

 ### 2. Create pod with multiple vhostuser interfaces

-Copy `get-prefix.sh` script from vhost-user-net-plugin repo to `/var/lib/cni/vhostuser/`.
+Copy `get-prefix.sh` script from userspace-cni-network-plugin repo to `/var/lib/cni/vhostuser/`.
 See `examples/pod-multi-vhost.yaml`and start the
 pod: